British import hallmarks in watch casesCopyright © David Boettcher 2006 - 2017 all rights reserved.

 This page is about a change to British hallmarking in 1907 that required all imported gold and silver watch cases to be assayed in a British assay office and, if they passed, to be marked with new specific hallmarks that identified them clearly as imported items, so that the public would not think that they had been made in Britain.
 These marks are called "British import hallmarks".

 This Act brought the hallmarking of watch cases into line with the hallmarking of other imported gold and silver items.
 A law introducing new hallmarks for imported gold and silver items had been brought in 1904 with new town marks, some of the which were changed in 1906 when they were found to resemble exiting trademarks.
-The 1904 and 1906 laws did not apply to watch cases because they did not change the requirements of the 1887 Act and Order in Council that had introduced the hallmarks with "Foreign" across the middle.
+The 1904 and 1906 laws did not apply to watch cases because the requirements of the 1887 Act and Order in Council that had introduced the hallmarks with "Foreign" across the middle were not repealed.